asmeurer/removestar/README.md

 Current limitations:

-- Does not work correctly with recursive star imports.
 - Assumes only names in the current file are used by star imports (e.g., it won't work to replace star imports in `__init__.py`).